-Program Changes COOL SMART ENERGY STAR® Central Air Conditioning and Heat Pumps Add ENERGY STAR®® Quality Installation verification for replacement systems including systems replaced within the past 3 years with an Environmental Protection Agency (EPA) certificate and \$100 customer incentive through participating contractors.
-The EPA requires sizing, duct sealing, and airflow and charge adjustments to specific American National Standards Institute/Air Conditioning Contractors of America (ACCA) standards.
-If duct modifications (i.e., adding return ducts and/or turning vanes) are needed to meet airflow requirements, contractors may receive an additional \$400 incentive.
-Replacement of the minimum standard for eligible equipment with the new ENERGY STAR® standards described above for the \$300 incentive as of April 1, 2009.
-Add a \$400 customer incentive for higher CEE-tier 2 equipment (SEER of 15, EER of 12.5 or higher) Add a \$500 customer incentive for a SEER of 14.5 or greater, and HSPF of 8.2 for split ductless air conditioning or air-to-air heat pump systems with inverter technology A \$200 customer incentive and a \$100 contractor incentive when sizing is completed for 2009 ENERGY STAR® or CEE-tier 2 equipment Increase downsizing incentive to \$500 per 1⁄2 ton split 50/50 between customer and contractor.
+Program Changes Add ENERGY STAR® Quality Installation verification for replacement systems including replaced within the past 3 years with an Environmental Protection (EPA) certificate and \$100 customer incentive through participating contractors.
+The EPA requires sizing, duct sealing, and airflow and adjustments to specific American National Standards Institute/Air Conditioning Contractors of America (ACCA) standards.
+If duct modifications (i.e., adding return ducts and/or turning vane needed to meet airflow requirements, contractors may receive an a \$400 incentive.
+Replacement of the minimum standard for eligible equipment with ENERGY STAR® standards described above for the \$300 incenti April 1, 2009.
+Add a \$400 customer incentive for higher CEE-tier 2 equipment (\$15, EER of 12.5 or higher) Add a \$500 customer incentive for a SEER of 14.5 or greater, and 8.2 for split ductless air conditioning or air-to-air heat pump system inverter technology A \$200 customer incentive and a \$100 contractor incentive when some completed for 2009 ENERGY STAR® or CEE-tier 2 equipment Increase downsizing incentive to \$500 per 1⁄2 ton split 50/50 between customer and contractor.
 ENERGY STAR® Lighting Add a \$30 rebate for LED lighting Add a \$25 rebate for higher end lighting fixtures Increase CFL and mercury recycling efforts Energy Efficiency Educational Programs No Changes ENERGY STAR® Homes No changes Building Practices and Demonstration No changes d/b/a National Grid R.I.P.U.C.
 Docket No. 4000 Attachment 2 (revised) Page 1 of 34